 Last September a friend asked me to go sea swimming, so we swam each week through the winter and spring (cue lots of Twitter pics of me looking wet).
-We drop in, yell a bit from the cold, and then chat our way past a few buoys before wandering home for hot showers and giant mugs of tea.
+We dropped in, yelled a bit from the cold, and chatted our way past a few buoys before heading home for hot showers and tea.
 Other friends joined in and it became a weekly treat.

 This week we decided to celebrate our year of swimming by doing an event.
 We chose the Swim for Logan in Penzance, an annual charity swim in aid of Cystic Fibrosis Trust.
 CF is a genetic disorder that affects over 10,000 young people in the UK, affecting quality of life and life expectancy, but active research is making significant and continuing improvements to both.
 It’s something that I like to support partly because it’s so promising and worthwhile, but also because one of my children was once tested for CF. We were lucky to not have it, but I remember how it feels to wait for the call.